nitramSB/nitramsb.github.io/index.md

-## Evaluating the security of Tuya smart bulbs
+## Extracting WiFi credentials from a Tuya smart bulb

 About a year ago I purchased 10x LED smart bulbs that were a generically branded for 10$ a piece.
 I wanted to check out the hype revolving smart home solutions, but I was not interesting in paying almost 4 times the price for the popular Phillips Hue bulbs.
 However, me being a security enthusiast knew that a high focus on price and schedue tends to impact the quality attributes of the system, including security.
 I tried out the bulbs for several months and my impression was that they did the job OK, but they did not provide a high quality feel in terms of app responsiveneness.